mojth/gimp-scripts/README.md

 ### squareBlurBackground
 Create a blur background with equal width and height.
 The background is created by bluring all visible layers.

+### shadowOnSeparateLayer
+Create a shadow for the currently active layer on a saparate Layer

 ## Usage
 See GIMP documentation: https://docs.gimp.org/2.10/en/install-script-fu.html